MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/trial-syntex.md

 To ensure continuity of service, you need to purchase the required number of [licenses](syntex-licensing.md) and assign those licenses to users.
 Trial users who don't have a full license at the end of the trial period won't be able to fully use SharePoint Syntex.

-You might have to estimate your projected use of **Extract by layout** or **Extract by text pattern and layout** models, and plan for the expected number of AI Builder credits.
+You might have to estimate your projected use of Sstructured document processing or freeform document processing models, and plan for the expected number of AI Builder credits.
 For help, see [Estimate the AI Builder capacity that's right for you](https://powerapps.microsoft.com/ai-builder-calculator/).

 ### Don't proceed to production use